Defragster/Tset/README.md

 * set TyTools=T:\TyComm
 * set libs=T:\tCode\libraries
 * set tools=T:\Programs\TSet

+NOTE: A recent change attempts to embed the 'sketch.ino' name when building the Compile.cmd when it is passed in to avoid confusion when multiple INO files exist in the same sketch folder.
+The old 'first found' method is used when that isn't provided.
+It takes a rebuild of the Compile.cmd file for this to take effect.

 NOTE: If you aren't an English keyboard user make an edit to Tset.cmd2 from the specified: keys=en-us.